readdy/readdy_documentation/readdy_documentation/_sessions_2018/monday.md

 Set up a periodic box with dimensions $20\times20\times20$

 Add 1000 A particles with $D=1$.
+The diffusion constant of B should be $D=1$.
 They should be uniformly distributed in the box, use
 ```python
 n_particles = 1000
 init_pos = np.random.uniform(size=(n_particles,3)) * extent + origin